 You may have asked yourself, “Should I quit homeschooling?”

-Maybe you really are just done and need to quit homeschooling?
+Maybe you really are burnt out on homeschooling — just done!
+Need to quit homeschooling!

 (Yes, even quitting homeschool mid year is OK!)